Temu96/Development_HWK_Temulun/README.md

 # Development_HWK3

-1. Credits for sharing data (dataUGA.dta) goes to Javier Garcia-Brazales Sierra.
+1. Credit for sharing data (dataUGA.dta) goes to Javier Garcia-Brazales Sierra.
 2. .do files also include selective regression results.
 3. Graphs for distribution are truncated at both the top and the bottom.